Proportional Giving

 Some denominations practically mandate “the biblical tithe.”
 What are your thoughts about tithing?

 I think giving 10% is a great idea.
-But I have a hard time with the idea of a biblical mandate for that specific number.
-The idea of a tithe comes from the Law of Moses, which prescribed regulations for all aspects of life for the people of Israel.
+But I have a hard time with the idea that there is a biblical mandate for that specific number.
+The idea of a tithe comes from the Law of Moses, which prescribed regulations for all areas of life for the people of Israel.
 Christians haven’t traditionally seen all those regulations as binding for us today.
 Most Gentile Christians don’t follow the dietary codes or the regulations about how to sow your fields.
 So I don’t see the tithe as a “biblical mandate.”

 The fact is, what we owe God is not 10% of all we have.
 It’s 100%.
 Jesus said, “Give to Caesar what is Caesar’s and to God what is God’s.”
 Well, what is God’s is everything we are and everything we have.